samcrane8/FlyRight/README.md

 ## API

 Currently we do not have a postman workspace because we are cheap.
+However if you download the postman collection and environment variables you can interact with the API from postman.

-We do have a readme with endpoint details [here](https://github.com/samcrane8/FlyRight/tree/master/docs).
+We also have a readme with endpoint details [here](https://github.com/samcrane8/FlyRight/tree/master/docs).
 We generate the documents with a project called [Postdown](https://github.com/TitorX/Postdown).
 The only issue is that Postdown does not currently handle Folders nor empty description/queries properly, so I had to fork the repo.
 I have a pull request waiting but in the meantime, you can use my fork [here](https://github.com/samcrane8/Postdown).

 ## Partners